-Are you excited to impart a picture book moral?
+Are you excited to impart some picture book lessons?
 Read on!
 I’ve been thinking a lot about picture books because I recently taught a Writer’s Digest webinar craft intensive all about them.
-Now that I’m digging into the critiques for the webinar, I wanted to reinforce a point that I made about preaching in picture books, or about didactic stories.
+Now that I’m digging into the critiques for the webinar, I wanted to reinforce a point that I made about books that teach life lessons.

-The kinds of picture books that make most agents and editors squirm are the ones that come to the page with a certain agenda.
-The writer wants to teach the reader something about life.
+Overt picture book lessons make agents and editors squirm.
+Books that teach life lessons come to the page with an agenda, and that kind of moralizing in picture books rarely turns out well.
 Now, don’t get me wrong…the best picture books all contain big, universal ideas.
 They all aim to leave the reader with an emotional experience or a realization.